Curious Fictions helps readers find (and pay for) short stories

 Breshears said that even when was the site was just an idea, she got an enthusiastic response from short story writers.

 “It’s really tough,” she said.
 “The unreliability of income makes it something that most people can’t pursue full-time.
-I wanted make that easier for people.”
+I wanted to make that easier for people.”

 Curious Fictions isn’t necessarily meant to compete with existing publications.
-In fact, it only accepts stories that were already appeared elsewhere, partly because Breshears said she wanted the site to be “low risk for the author,” particularly when she was starting out.
+In fact, it only accepts stories that have already appeared elsewhere, partly because Breshears said she wanted the site to be “low risk for the author,” particularly when she was starting out.

-But where most magazine pay authors one time, upfront, Curious Fictions can provide a recurring source of income.
+But where most magazines pay authors one time, upfront, Curious Fictions can provide a recurring source of income.
 Readers can sign up to pay $5, $10 or $15 per month, and then the money is distributed to the authors of the stories that they liked that month.
 They can also tip authors for individual stories.

 Breshears emphasized that the service is still very early — she started working on it in 2016, but she didn’t start on-boarding authors in earnest until she joined the YC accelerator a few months ago.